refring/monero-rpc-php/README.md

 If you have the docker stack installed, go to the `tests` folder and run `docker compose up`.
 Note that the daemon will run on port `18081` and `monero-wallet-rpc` will run on port `18083`.

-After that, run `composer test:integration`
+After that, run `composer test:integration` to run the integration tests.

-Also, you can run `docker compose down` to stop and remove the containers started by `docker compose up`.

 ## Roadmap
 - [ ] More wallet-rpc integration tests